rackerlabs/loadscale/README.md

 If import errors arise.
 Add this repository to your PYTHONPATH.
 Example: `export PYTHONPATH=$HOME/loadscale:$PYTHONPATH`

+##Testing
+1. Go to main directory and type in "nosetests"

 ##Load Testing (Warning!
 This will make it work directly with your Rackspace account, incurring costs!):